Defluencer/dit/streamer-app/README.md

 IPFS daemon must be running first.
 Command: ```ipfs daemon --enable-pubsub-experiment --enable-namesys-pubsub```

 ## Beacon
-A content beacon make your content discoverable.
+A content beacon make your content discoverable and updateable.
 - Command: ```streamer-app beacon --help``` for more info.

 ## Videos
 Video metadata can be created, updated and deleted using commands.
+Must create a beacon beforehand.
 - Command: ```streamer-app video --help``` for more info.

 ## Availability